Skip to main content

 Central and Southern Asia has gone from having girls extremely far behind in 1990, to achieving gender parity in primary to tertiary education, mostly thanks to dramatic progress in India.
 As a result, the region has overtaken sub-Saharan Africa in progress in achieving gender parity.

 Globally, there has been much progress since 2000.
-However, drilling down to the country level uncovers persistent gaps: just two in three countries have achieved gender parity in enrolment in primary education, fewer than one in two in lower secondary and one in five in upper secondary education.
+However, drilling down to the country level uncovers persistent gaps: just three in four countries have achieved gender parity in enrolment in primary education, about one in two in lower secondary and one in three in upper secondary education.

 Many countries have yet to achieve parity in secondary education